saarw/flushout/README.md

     details: 'coffee and cookies'
     }
 });
-const flush = proxy.beginFlush();
+// Flush the applied changes to the master const flush = proxy.beginFlush();
-// Send the flush to the server and apply the master's flush response proxy.endFlush(flushResponse.sync);
+... // Send the flush to the backend and apply it to the master
+// Apply the response's optional sync to reconciles changes that other proxies had performed on the master proxy.endFlush(flushResponse.sync);
 ```
 Backends initialize the master with latest snapshot from the database and apply flushed command batches from the client proxies.